Snehalikalall/CopulaGCN/README.md

 The user input for number of iterations(k) in LSH is given **3** as default for example dataset.
 It can be changed by users depending upon size on datasets.
 Default is **2** for small datasets, or **3** for large feature dataset.

-Samples should be in row and Genes should be in coloumn in pre-processed dataset.

 Run  the **main.R** script directly as a sampled feature dataset, which is also given in data folder.

-The user input for number of features to be selected using CBFS is given. **100** as default for the example dataset.
+The user input for number of features to be selected using UCFS is given. **100** as default for the example dataset.

 Output **Feaout** is the informative feature subset.

 ## Pre-requisites

-> R version  3.6.7
+> R version  4.0.2

-> Python 3.6
+> Python 3.7

-> Python packages: sklearn, multiprocessing
+> Python packages: sklearn-0.19.2, multiprocessing

 > R packages: copula, infotheo, foreach, doParallel